Judge OKs 3rd-degree murder charge for ex-cop in Floyd death

 MINNEAPOLIS (AP) — A judge on Thursday granted prosecutors’ request to add a third-degree murder charge against the former Minneapolis police officer charged in George Floyd’s death.

 Chauvin already faced second-degree murder and manslaughter charges.
-Legal experts say the additional charge helps prosecutors by giving jurors one more option to convict Chauvin of murder.
+Legal experts say the additional charge helps prosecutors by giving jurors one more option to convict Chauvin.

-The dispute over the third-degree murder charge revolved around the conviction of another former Minneapolis police officer in the unrelated killing of an Australian woman.
-The appeals court recently affirmed Mohamed Noor’s third-degree murder conviction in the 2017 shooting death of Justine Ruszczyk Damond, and the state used that affirmation to argue that it established new justification for the charge in Chauvin’s case.
+Potential jurors in Chauvin’s trial return Thursday to continue the selection process that started this week.

 Floyd was declared dead on May 25 after Chauvin, who is white, pressed his knee against the Black man’s neck for about nine minutes.
 Floyd’s death sparked sometimes violent protests in Minneapolis and beyond, leading to a nationwide reckoning on race.

+MINNEAPOLIS (AP) — Potential jurors in Derek Chauvin’s murder trial return Thursday to continue a selection process moving more quickly than expected.
+Meanwhile, the former policeman charged in George Floyd’s death faced the prospect of an additional third-degree murder charge.

-The ruling came ahead of resumption of jury selection Thursday.
-Five jurors have been seated after just two days of screening by attorneys and the judge, who has set aside at least three weeks to fill the panel.
+Five jurors have been seated after just two days of screening by attorneys and Judge Peter Cahill, who had set aside at least three weeks to fill the panel.

+Cahill was expected to start Thursday’s proceeding by discussing next steps in the state’s effort to add a third-degree murder charge.
+Cahill rejected the charge twice before an appellate ruling in an unrelated case provided new grounds for it right before the trial began.
+On Wednesday, the state’s Supreme Court rejected Chauvin’s effort to block the charge.

 Attorneys have given considerable attention to the jury pool’s attitudes toward police in the first two days of questioning, trying to determine whether they’re more inclined to believe testimony from law enforcement over evidence from other witnesses to the fatal confrontation.